FAQ

 Q: Why is your service called “Holy Eucharist?”

 A: “Eucharist” is Greek for Thanksgiving.
-Each Sunday is an opportunity to dedicate time to God (Holy) and give thanks for all he has done, is doing, and will do.
+Each Sunday is an opportunity give thanks to God for all he has done, is doing, and will do.

 Q: Do you use real wine?